pcardotatgit/Umbrella_get_DNS_Activities/README.md

 ## XDR Workflow

-The following XDR worflow uses the sale principle as the python script.
-With another purpose which is to check if some internal machines reqested for access to a list of risky domains you manually define.
+The following XDR worflow uses the same principle as the python script.

+With an addtionnal purpose which is to check if some internal machines reqested for access to a list of risky domains you manually define.